lichtensteinbl/track-commit-ld-metrics/README.md

-# Suspect Commit Demo
+# Tracking Commit Versions with LD Metrics

-This project demonstrates an application that integrates Git blame data with feature flag error tracking.
+This project demonstrates how to pass commit information to LaunchDarkly to help identify the root cause of errors.

 ## Overview